 Syringe Service Program

-Alamance Cares offers syringe services by appointment.
-We offer services both in-office, as well as delivery within Alamance county.
+Alamance Cares offers syringe services both in-office and by delivery within Alamance county.

 To request services, call or text our mobile line: